 - Behaviour & Mental Health Problems

 Ever had cystitis?
 If you have you’ll remember the sudden burning need to urinate.
 FIC can make cats urinate outside of the litter tray and pass small amounts, often with a lot of straining.
 Sometimes there’s also blood.

 Most cats with cystitis don’t have an infection but instead, have this poorly understood disease.
 If you suspect your cat has pain on urination, read our guide to managing and treating cystitis in cats.

 Urinary Tract Infection

-There’s no way to tell FIS from true bacterial cystitis without urine testing, which your vet will do when needed.
+There’s no way to tell FIC from true bacterial cystitis without urine testing, which your vet will ask you to collect when needed.
 I see infections more in elderly cats who don’t have a previous history of urinary problems.

 Once common, bladder stones (called urolithiasis) are now a rare cause of urinary problems in cats.
 Modern cat diets have been adjusted to reduce urine pH so that stones are less likely to form.

-When they do, signs look much like for FIS or infection.
+When they do, signs look much like for FIC or infection.
 The exception is the male cat straining to urinate.
 This can be a true emergency due to bladder stones blocking the urethra.